 And then it comes, the day of the knife’s edge.
 I know not what time it is, but it is after the tortures, and my head is hurting more than ever before, and I know that all has been done.
-I am useless to them now, all the information stored in my memory gouged upon and then downloaded neatly.
+I am useless to them now, all the information stored in my memory gouged upon and then downloaded neatly in some inhuman database.
 I am an empty shell to them, and there is no one left to defend me.

 I feel the sting of the Demeter’s blade against my neck, and the splitting of the skin.
 It is a mix between a criminal’s execution and a hog’s butchery.
 They intend it to go slow.
 I had wished this on my enemies in the past; I didn’t wish it on anyone now, as the metal taste fills up my mouth and my veins are being sliced.
 It is a strange thing to feel them burst open, like torn threads, and feel my pulse quicken at each rending.

 And then the main pulsation in my neck is severed, and I feel a rush of heat, like lava flowing down, and up.
 It is all over me, the gush of it, warm and sticky in the apex of its surge, but instead of frightening me, I let it overtake me, let myself go to the flow of it, down my neck, in my mouth, everywhere…I am running out with it, I know not where, but it is taking me away from this place, and I let myself go out with it…